iamchgopi/candidate-copilot/README.md

 - **LLM scoring isn't perfectly deterministic** — identical repeated runs can vary by 5-15 points.
 This is inherent to LLM-based scoring, not a bug; a future version could show a score range instead of a single number to be transparent about this.
 - **`/match` re-parses the JD internally**, duplicating the `/parse-jd` call the frontend already made for display.
 Refactoring `/match` to accept an already-parsed JD would save one Gemini call per request.
 - **Cold starts** — the first request after ~15 minutes of inactivity takes 30-60s while Render wakes the free instance.
 A lightweight keepalive ping (or a paid instance) would remove this.
+- **Voice input works in Chrome/Edge only** — the mock interview's microphone feature uses the browser's native Web Speech API, which Safari and Firefox don't support.
+Those browsers fall back to typing, with a clear message rather than a silent failure.
 - **An MCP server wrapping this API** would let the whole pipeline run directly from Claude Desktop or Claude Code — a natural next step for anyone extending this.

 ## License